 The grounds include a cafe, picnic facilities, toilets, provision for the disabled, a playground and parking.

 #7.
 Celtic Plantarum Dundrum & Marl Bog

 The Celtic Plantarum at Dundrum is a magical combination of numerous plants, shrubs and trees, some rare with quaint water features.
 The display has a range of reconstructions of ancient field monuments drawn from Ireland’s romantic past all presented in a delightful setting with pathways and ever-present bird and wildlife.

 Bring a picnic and your fishing rod and go Marl Bog, woodland and a man-made lake, just 2klm from Dundrum.
 There are parking facilities on site and existing forest and lakeside trails.
 The lake is stocked with brown trout managed by the Dundrum Fisheries Group.

-The Devils Bit is a few miles from The Ragg near Thurles.
-Tipperary has beautiful lush mountain scenery and the most famous of these hills is known as the Devil’s Bit.
-Legend is that the devil took a bite from the mountain and broke his teeth in the process letting the bit fall from his mouth landing in Cashel to form the Rock of Cashel which was the high seat of the Kings of Munster.
+Legend is that the devil took a bite from the mountain and broke a tooth in the process letting the bit fall from his mouth landing in Cashel to form the Rock of Cashel which was the high seat of the Kings of Munster.

 Do you have a favourite place to go in Tipperary with kids?
 Share it in the comments below.